 These delicious homemade vanilla cupcakes are topped with homemade buttercream frosting that’s swirled with white and green, then topped with sprinkles for a festive Christmas Cupcake!
 Feel free to use a boxed vanilla cake mix to make this Christmas dessert recipe even easier!

 These adorable Christmas cupcakes will put a little more merry into your holiday season this year!
 I mean, l love some holiday cookies but give me a soft cupcake piled high with frosting and I’m a happy girl.
+I even make Easter cupcakes in the Spring!

 If you’re planning your holiday baking you need to add these cupcakes to your list.
 Each one is topped with a frosting Christmas tree that you can decorate with holiday sprinkles.
 They’re the perfect treat for sharing at parties or make a batch to surprise your family.
 I know they’ll be a hit.